iBisco-lab/Football-Player-Market-Value-Prediction/README.md

 ---Additional Information---
 - train.csv is the dataset by which the model is trained
-- test.csv is the dataset that tests the model
-- submission.csv is the new created dataset which contains the estimations of new players
+- submission.csv is the new created dataset which contains only the estimations of the players from test.csv